 This coaching formula can expose key limiting behaviors for your sales reps, but it has three primary benefits:

 - New hire ramp: coaching a new rep using this formula helps provide the initial structure and focus they require to succeed in a new environment.
 At the beginning it’s all about helping new reps focus on activity and getting at-bats with customers; make a bunch of calls, try out the pitch, experiment, and see which techniques work best in your territory.
 Keep iterating and doing the right things and pipe and revenue will come!
+Want more insights?
+Check out my take on why new sales reps fail.

 - Common language: when the sales machine is humming along and your reps have seen traction and success (at least in the “A” stage), coaching to this formula helps you zero in on the specific strategy, tactics, and metrics needed to generate results.
 You may find that many of your reps are getting stuck in the same areas and when aggregated across your team, this common coaching language can produce powerful insights to boost performance across the board.